Code of research conduct and research ethics

 Terms of Office

 The subcommittee consists of representatives from all academic Schools and Divisions at UNNC, though divisions are entitled to ask delegates from other schools in their Faculty to represent them.
 Ethics representatives are to be nominated by Heads of Schools and Departments.
 In addition, there will be a Chair of the subcommittee and a non-academic, lay member.
-The UNNC Research Office will provide administrative and secretarial support and will also serve as a contact point for research participants in addition to the project leader or supervisor.
+The UNNC Research and Knowledge Exchange Office will provide administrative and secretarial support and will also serve as a contact point for research participants in addition to the project leader or supervisor.